ssvlabs/gitbook-docs/docs/stakers/validator-management/distributing-a-validator.md

 ### Key splitting

-The next screen will allow you to generate KeyShares for your validator key.
+The next screen will allow you to generate KeyShares for your validator key(s).
 - On Testnet, this can be done Online, directly on the WebApp, or Offline, on your computer.
 - On Mainnet, only the Offline option is available.

-:::success Multiple Keystores
-The latest SSV Smart Contract updates added support for [_bulk operations_](../../developers/smart-contracts/ssvnetwork.md#bulkregistervalidatorpublickey-operatorids-shares-amount-cluster), and the latest release of`ssv-keys` has been made compatible with bulk operations.
-With version 1.1.0 (and above), it is possible to generate keyshares for multiple keystores in a single operation/transaction.
+:::warning Keep your keys safe!
+To avoid losing your keystores to an attacker, follow these best practices:
+- Split the keys on an offline machine.
+Ideally, on an "air-gapped" hardware;
+- Use Secure Vaults to store your keystores, mnemonic, and password (e.g. AWS KMS, HashiCorp Vault);
+- If you have a key-management service, use firewall/whitelisting rules and disable unused APIs.
 :::

 ![Distribute a validator](/img/distributing-a-val-5.avif)